xdLawless2/ibench-real/README.md

 2. Convert the corresponding image files to base64 data URIs.
 3. Query the specified vision-capable model with a fixed question.
 4. Parse the first integer in the model response and compare against ground truth.
-5. Print per-image results, a summary block, and write `results.csv` (unless overridden).
+5. Print per-image results, a summary block, and persist a JSON summary under `runs/<model_slug>/summary.json` (overwriting the previous run for that model slug).

 ## CLI Options
 | Flag | Description | Default |